 There are three blue badge parking spaces in the car park on the right hand side of the road leading into the Albert Dock, opposite the Martin Luther King Jr Building (the former Granada Television building, previously known as the Dock Traffic Office).
 These are about 150 yards from the main entrance to the museum.

 Another four designated blue badge spaces are available in the on-street parking on the right hand side of the approach road, which are slightly further away from the museum building.
 Charges apply for parking in both these areas.

 In the museum

-Table service is available in the ground floor café and the Maritime Dining Rooms on the 4th floor.
+- Table service is available in the ground floor café and the Maritime Dining Room on the top floor.

 There are two ramped accesses (gradients 1:12 and 1:15) and a lift to all floors.